Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Intermediate integrals of Goursat-type order MAEs

-Theorem \ref{thFormMag} established a link between $3\Rd$ order MAEs of Goursat--type, i.e., nonlinear PDEs of order three, and 3D sub--distributions of $\C^1$, i.e., linear objects involving (at most) second--order partial derivatives.
-Besides its aesthetic value, such a perspective also allows to formulate concrete results concerning the existence of solutions, as the first integrals of $\D$ can be made use of in order to find intermediate integrals of $\E_\D$, along the same lines of the classical case (see \cite{MR2985508} Section 6.3 and \cite{Alekseevsky2014144}, where a more general concept of intermediate integral is exploited to explicitly construct solutions to $2\Nd$ order parabolic MAEs).
-Proposition \ref{propIntInt} is the main result of this last section, showing that, for a Goursat--type $3\Rd$ order MAE $\E$, the notions of an intermediate integral of $\E$ and of a first integral of \emph{any} distribution $\D$ such that $\E_\D=\E$ are actually the same.
+Theorem \ref{thFormMag} established a link between $3\Rd$ order MAEs of Goursat-type, i.e., non-linear PDEs of order three, and 3D sub-distributions $\D$ of $\C^1$, i.e., linear objects involving (at most) second-order partial derivatives.
+Besides its aesthetic value, such a perspective also allows to formulate concrete results concerning the existence of solutions, as the f\/irst integrals of $\D$ can be made use of in order to f\/ind intermediate integrals of $\E_\D$, along the same lines of the classical case (see \cite[Section~6.3]{MR2985508} and~\cite{Alekseevsky2014144}, where a more general concept of intermediate integral is exploited to explicitly construct solutions to~$2\Nd$ order parabolic MAEs).
+Proposition~\ref{propIntInt} is the main result of this last section, showing that, for a Goursat-type $3\Rd$ order MAE~$\E$, the notions of an intermediate integral of $\E$ and of a f\/irst integral of \emph{any} distribution $\D$ such that $\E_\D=\E$ are actually the same.
 To facilitate its proof, we deemed it convenient to introduce equations of the form $\E=\E_\M$ where $\M=\P\Ddue$, with, \emph{for the first time in this paper}, $\dim\Ddue=2$.
 By analogy with \eqref{eqED}, we still write $\E_\Ddue$ instead of $\E_{\P\Ddue}$, but we warn the reader that, unlike all the cases considered so far, $\E_\Ddue$ is actually a \emph{system} of two independent equations (see Lemma \ref{LemmaPartoritoConTantaSofferenza} below).

-Recall that a function $f\in C^\infty(M^{(1)})$ determines, in the neighborhood of an its nonsingular point, the hyperplane distribution $\ker d f$ on $M^{(1)}$, each of whose leaves is identified by a value $c\in\R$.
+Recall that a function $f\in C^\infty(M^{(1)})$ determines, in the neighborhood of an its non-singular point, the hyperplane distribution $\ker d f$ on $M^{(1)}$, each of whose leaves is identif\/ied by a value $c\in\R$.
 Following the same notation as \cite{MR2985508}, we set

-\begin{definition} A function $f\in C^\infty(M^{(1)})$ is an \emph{intermediate integral} of a PDE $\E\subseteq M^{(2)}$ if
+\begin{Definition} A function $f\in C^\infty(M^{(1)})$ is an \emph{intermediate integral} of a PDE $\E\subseteq M^{(2)}$ if